LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart-manual.md

 ```

 {:start="4"}
-4. Set up the ConversationViewParams with the Campaing Information.
+4. Set up the ConversationViewParams with the Campaign Information.

 ```swift
 // Create new ConversationViewParams